-Beyond Medicaid coverage, a federal court ruled in 2019 that United Behavioral Health (UBH), one of the nation's largest claims administrators for fully insured and self-funded group health plans regulated by the Employee Retirement Income Security Act of 1974 (ERISA), had failed to use "generally accepted standards of care" for coverage determinations, including The ASAM Criteria.6 The court concluded that UBH, influenced by its Finance Department's focus on profitability, had used more restrictive standards in deciding when people would be authorized for receiving mental health and SUD treatment.
-The decision sparked the interest of federal and state policymakers and influenced states, such as California and Illinois, toward adopting legislation requiring state-regulated health plans to deploy specific criteria such as The ASAM Criteria when making authorization decisions for SUD treatment.
+Beyond Medicaid coverage, a federal court ruled in 2019 that United Behavioral Health (UBH), one of the nation's largest claims administrators for fully insured and selffunded group health plans regulated by the Employee Retirement Income Security Act of 1974 (ERISA), had failed to use "generally accepted standards of care" for coverage determinations, including The ASAM Criteria.5 The court concluded that UBH, influenced by its Finance Department's focus on profitability, had used more restrictive standards in deciding when people would be authorized to receive mental health and SUD treatment.1 The decision sparked the interest of federal and state policymakers and influenced states, such as California and Illinois, toward adopting legislation requiring state-regulated health plans to deploy specific criteria such as The ASAM Criteria when making authorization decisions for SUD treatment.

-For a growing number of SUD treatment programs and payers, using evidence-based criteria for assessing patient needs and making (or authorizing) placement in appropriate care is standard practice, but others may still need significant support on reframing how they deliver and authorize SUD treatment (see callout to the left).
+For a growing number of SUD treatment programs and payers, using evidence-based criteria for assessing patient needs and recommending (or authorizing) placement in appropriate care is standard practice, but others may still need significant support on reframing how they make admission decisions or authorize SUD treatment (see callout to the left).

-This toolkit describes a set of strategies for strengthening the use of The ASAM Criteria to improve addiction care, specialty addiction treatment systems, and their coverage.
-This toolkit focuses specifically on The ASAM Criteria, because it is the most widely used set of evidence-based criteria for patient placement and assessment and already serves a key role in the ongoing effort to improve SUD coverage and treatment in the United States.
+This toolkit describes a set of strategies for strengthening the use of The ASAM Criteria to improve addiction care, and its coverage.
+This toolkit focuses specifically on The ASAM Criteria, because it is the most widely used set of evidence-based criteria for patient assessment and level of care recommendations and already serves a key role in the ongoing effort to improve SUD coverage and treatment in the United States.
 The toolkit is designed to help stakeholders establish a common framework and language across all payers, providers, and patients on describing addiction care and ensuring that care remains focused on the individualized needs of those living with SUD.